 Pencil sharpener – it’s difficult to write without a sharpened pencil… unless you go with mechanical.
 We like having a sharpener handy, especially for colored pencils.

 Pocket & Brad folders set of 12 – We’ve tried the paper and the plastic, the plastic is definitely worth the extra quarters for a year’s worth of use.

 Ruled Index Cards – Great for note taking, flash cards, and presentations.

 6. Coloring Utensils

 Post-it notes – Love these little stickie papers for notes, temporary bookmarks and idea doodling.

 8. Writing Utensils

 Tablet and protective case – Many schools are now offering electronics in the classroom.
 Having these tools available at home is becoming very helpful for kid learning.

-Extras – Don’t forget the extras that might not be on your school list.
-These things come in handy and are especially helpful to include in your child’s backpack.
+Don’t forget the extras that might not be on your school list.
+These things come in handy and are especially helpful to include in your child’s backpack for the teacher.